 Bowling.
 Michigan is the "Bowling Capital of the World;" by most estimates, there are more bowling centers per person in Michigan than anywhere else in the US, or in the world for that matter.
 Pretty much everyone in Michigan knows how to bowl, and bowling alleys are very common points of family entertainment in the daytime and early evening, turning into a bar-type setting later at night.
 This trend is most pronounced in Southeast Michigan, but really, bowling is big statewide.

 Euchre.
 Euchre is popular.
 If you don't know how to play, you're not from here.
 You don't have to be any good; you just have to know how to play.

 Beer.
 Time was, Wisconsin was where the breweries were.
 But for some reason, the craft beer thing really caught on in Michigan—even more than in traditional brewing regions.
 Michigan today has two of the largest and most widely-distributed craft breweries in the country (Founders out of Grand Rapids and Bell's out of Kalamazoo; neither is a "true" microbrewery, as they produce more beer than that).
-There are at least a dozen more craft breweries in the state, and really, Michiganders have gotten rather used to the idea of being a "Great Beer State"—these beers are increasingly a source of state pride and a symbol of renewal in a state that really needs a drink sometimes.
+There are at least fifteen more craft breweries in the state, plus a plethora of brewpubs, and really, Michiganders have gotten rather used to the idea of being a "Great Beer State"—these beers are increasingly a source of state pride and a symbol of renewal in a state that reallyneeds a drink sometimes.
 The state government has even cautiously made moves that would encourage the industry and Michigan beer culture, starting with a bill in the State Senate in 2013 that would impose a British/German-style requirement that a pint at a bar always contain exactly 16 oz.